HobnobMancer/cazy_webscraper/docs/source/tutorial.rst

 * Viruses
 * Unclassified

-To restrict the scraping of CAZy to retrieve CAZymes only derived from species from specific taxonomic kingdoms then add the ``--kingdoms`` flag to the ``cazy_webscraper`` command followed by the kingdoms to limit the retrieval of CAZymes to.
+To restrict the scraping of CAZy to retrieve CAZymes only derived from species from specific taxonomic kingdoms add the ``--kingdoms`` flag to the ``cazy_webscraper`` command followed by the kingdoms to limit the retrieval of CAZymes to.
 To list multiple kingdoms you need only add the ``--kingdoms`` flag *once*, then list all the kingdoms you are interested in, separated by a single comma.